 It boosts the record playing on the turntable connecting up to 4 speakers A/B switching to play all at once, or in separate zones.
-Low-profile design fits easily into a conventional AV cabinet.
+A low-profile design fits easily into a conventional AV cabinet.
 Has a remote control with 2AA batteries inclusive.
 The STR-DH190 has four analog audio inputs and one output, so you can easily connect your vintage audio components like a vinyl record player, and recording devices.

 - Phono input– this stereo receiver has a built-in phono input which is very important as it facilitates connection from the vinyl player to the speakers.
 It does make the sound better.